NESA: Relational Neuro-Symbolic Static Program Analysis: Analysis Policy Evaluation

-This section presents our neuro-symbolic static analysis achieved by analysis policy evaluation.
-We first provide an overview of the evaluation procedure (\cref{subsection:overview}).
-After introducing several essential ingredients for generating symbolic and neural relations (\cref{subsec:rp}), we illustrate the key technical designs of the evaluation procedure, including the rule evaluation (\cref{subsection:rule_evaluation}) and the parallelization~(\cref{subsec:parallelization}).
+This section presents our relational neuro-symbolic static program analysis via analysis policy evaluation.
+We first provide an overview and then introduce two kinds of constructors, followed by the illustration of the rule evaluation.